 History of present illness should note how long the mass has been present and whether it is painful.
 Important associated acute symptoms include sore throat, upper respiratory infection (URI) symptoms, and toothache.

-Review of systems should ask about difficulty swallowing or speaking and symptoms of chronic disease (eg, fever, weight loss, malaise).
-Regional and distant cancers causing metastases to the neck occasionally cause symptoms in their system of origin (eg, cough in lung cancer, swallowing difficulty in esophageal cancer).
+Review of systems should include asking about difficulty swallowing or speaking, and symptoms of chronic disease (eg, fever, weight loss, malaise).
+Regional and distant cancers causing metastases to the neck occasionally cause symptoms in their system of origin (eg, cough in lung cancer, difficulty swallowing in esophageal cancer).
 Because numerous cancers can metastasize to the neck, a complete review of systems is important to help identify a source.

-Past medical history should inquire about known HIV or tuberculosis and risk factors for them.
-Risk factors for cancer are assessed, including consumption of alcohol or use of tobacco (particularly snuff or chewing tobacco), ill-fitting dental appliances, and chronic oral candidiasis.
-Poor oral hygiene also may be a risk.
+Past medical history should include asking about known HIV or tuberculosis and risk factors for them.
+Risk factors for cancer are assessed; they include consumption of alcohol, use of tobacco (particularly snuff or chewing tobacco), ill-fitting dental appliances, and chronic oral candidiasis.
+Poor oral hygiene may also be a risk.